Study in Ayurveda-Medicine (Part 1 + 2)

 Practical therapies and philosophy of Ayurveda

-- Philosophical foundations of Ayurveda (Nyaya, Vaisheshika, Samkhya, Yoga, Vedanta)
+- Brief overview of the philosophical foundations of Ayurveda (Nyaya, Vaisheshika, Samkhya, Yoga, Vedanta)

 - Ayurveda and modern medicine